MasterZhou1/Duke-Slurm/README.md

 ### For New Students (First Time Setup)

-Connecting using `$ ssh netid@login.cs.duke.edu`.

-Then, you will need to type your netid password after `netid@login.cs.duke.edu's password: `.
+Connect using the command:
+`ssh netid@login.cs.duke.edu`

+When prompted with
+`netid@login.cs.duke.edu's password:`,
+enter your NetID password.

+Next, you'll see
-Then, you type your Duo password (remember to refresh) after `Duo two-factor login for netid`.
+`Duo two-factor login for netid:`
+Enter your Duo authentication password here (make sure to refresh your Duo token beforehand).

 If you're setting up on a new server for the first time, you'll need to configure SSH keys for GitHub: